cbrnr/mnelab/CONTRIBUTING.md

 Open a terminal and change into the folder where you would like your MNELAB project to live.
 Then, type `git clone <URL>` (replace `<URL>` with the repository URL you copied to the clipboard earlier).
 Your fork of MNELAB is now available in the `mnelab` folder.

 ### Installing required Python packages
-Still in a terminal, change to the `mnelab` folder containing your MNELAB fork.
+In a terminal, change to the `mnelab` folder containing your MNELAB fork.
 Now you are ready to install all MNELAB dependencies.
 If you use Anaconda, you should run `conda install numpy scipy matplotlib pyqt scikit-learn` followed by `pip install mne python-picard pyEDFlib pyxdf pybv`.
 If you do not use Anaconda, run `pip install -r requirements.txt` followed by `pip install -r requirements-optional.txt`.
+Note that this automatically installs `pyobjc-framework-Cocoa` if you are on macOS, which is not available with `conda`.
+Therefore, if you use Anaconda and you are on macOS, you need to manually install it with `pip install pyobjc-framework-Cocoa`.

 ### Creating a new branch
 Before you start working with the MNELAB codebase you need to create a new branch.
 In a terminal, type `git checkout -b <BRANCH_NAME>` (replacing `<BRANCH_NAME>` with a suitable name for your branch).
 Now you are ready to work on your contribution.

 ### Making a pull request
 Once you have committed all of your changes, you can push them to your remote fork by typing `git push`.
 The GitHub main page of your fork will now show a prompt to create a new pull request.
-Think of a good title, and describe what your contribution is about.
+Think of a good title and describe your contribution.
 If you have a corresponding issue, make sure to mention this issue in your description (so it will be automatically closed after your pull request is merged).

 ### Adding a changelog entry
+Once you have an open pull request, add an entry to the top of `CHANGELOG.md` in the most suitable section: "Added" lists new features, "Fixed" lists bug fixes, and "Changed" lists all other (mostly internal) changes.
+Finally, make sure to mention your pull request and your name.

 ### Coding style
 MNELAB adheres to [PEP8](https://www.python.org/dev/peps/pep-0008/) wherever possible.
 However, because PyQt5 is based on the C++-based Qt library, most of its names use camel case (violating PEP8 recommendations) instead of snake case.
 In your own code, please follow PEP8 naming conventions.